tjhowse/factory_boardgame_public/rules.md

 ![](img/machine_v1.png)

 Machines are the pieces with input sockets and output pegs.
 Each input or output has a symbol showing which input it consumes, or which output it produces.
-A machine can be powered if all of its inputs are powered and you choose to place a power token on it.
-A machine is deactivated when its product is consumed by another piece connected to its output, or the output is used to fulfill a contract.
-When deactivated its power token is discarded to the shared pool
+A machine can be activated if all of its inputs are activated and you choose to place a power token on it.

 ### Market

 ![](img/market_v2.png)

 These pices allow resources to be bought and sold between your factory and the market.
 See "The Market", below.
-You must activate a market tile with a power token in order to bring resources into your factory from the market via that tile.
+You must activate a market tile with a power token in order to exchange resources between your factory and the market.

 ### Generators

 ![](img/generator_v1.png)

 These pieces consume a particular resource and produce power tokens.
-When all inputs are activated the power tokens enter your hand directly from the shared pool.
-You do not need to play a power token onto a generator to activate it.
+When the generator is activated you add the specified number of power tokens into your hand from the shared pool.

-PROBLEM: In the current incarnation a mine can be activated multiple times during the production phase as long as the player has power tokens.
-This means it is easy to generate infinite power.
-Consider removing/reworking generators, or limiting the number of times a mine can be activated.
-That's hard to track though.

 ### Conveyors

 ![](img/conveyor_v1.png)

 Conveyors are the pieces with the “«««” symbol.
 Conveyors move resources around your factory, from their inputs to their output.
 Conveyors can be chained together.
 You are not allowed to mix different resources on a conveyor - a conveyor can only convey one resource type to one destination.
-If multiple producers feeding a conveyor are powered you can choose which producer to depower to activate the consumer at the end of the conveyor chain.

 In this example there are two circle mines feeding onto a conveyor, leading to the circle input of a machine.
 This is a valid configuration, and a good way to ensure your machine has a steady supply of circle resources!